+'''

 <connector connector-port="1099"/>

+'''

 This exposes the agent remotely on the port 1099.
-If you were connecting via JConsole you would connect as a remote process using the service url service:jmx:rmi:///jndi/rmi://localhost:1099/jmxrmi and an appropriate user name and password.
+If you were connecting via JConsole you would connect as a remote process using the service url:

+You'd be able to supply an appropriate user name and password in this case as well.